I get this question a lot. I have written on this issue extensively. I have also made the below Video on Hostile Work Environment:

 Title VII, and related federal laws, protect people from being treated unfairly if the reason for the unfair treatment is the employee's age, sex (including pregnancy), race, national origin, religious beliefs or disability.
+In addition, employees are protected from sexual harassment, entitled to Family and Medical Leave under FMLA if qualified) and entitled to seek a reasonable accommodation under the American's With Disabilities Act.

 So, if your complaint to HR specifically stated that you were being bullied because of the fact that you are a member of a Protected Class (i.e. because of your race, age, sex, etc), then you engaged in "Protected Activity" and any retaliation taken against you would be illegal.